Innovate to Eradicate Hunger: Unveiling 10 Tech Innovations Accelerating for Impact

 By Lucy Bloxham

 In 2024, the world continues to face unprecedented challenges.
 Global hunger is soaring, and the contributing factors — conflict, climate change and the rising cost of living — seem only to be increasing in frequency and severity.
 Overcoming these challenges will take innovation, technology, revolutionary ideas and the right partner to bring those ideas to bear.
-Building on a history of collaboration, Google.org has made a US$2.8 million grant to World Food Program USA in support of the WFP Innovation Accelerator.
+Google.org has made a US$2.8 million grant to World Food Program USA in support of the WFP Innovation Accelerator.
 With this grant, the WFP Innovation Accelerator and Google for Startups are embarking on a journey of innovation and disruption to accelerate achieving the Sustainable Development Goals.

 Google for Startups and the WFP Innovation Accelerator have co-designed an acceleration programme, the World Food Programme Humanitarian Ventures Accelerator, that kicks off this month to advance and scale ten ventures created and developed within WFP.
 These innovations, which leverage Artificial Intelligence (AI), machine learning, cloud computing and data analytics technologies, focus on improving emergency response, supply chain efficiency and support for smallholder farmers.
 Throughout the programme, the chosen teams will work closely with WFP Innovation Accelerator innovation consultants and Google for Startups mentors and technical success managers to progressively build their solutions and scale their impact.